UnityPoint Health - Cedar Rapids Awards

 St. Luke's is the first rehabilitation program in Iowa to receive the Commission on Accreditation of Rehabilitation Facilities (CARF) Inpatient Rehabilitation Stroke Specialty Program accreditation.
 St. Luke's Brain Injury Program also received accreditation and St. Luke's Inpatient Rehabilitation unit received a three-year accreditation - the twelfth consecutive three-year accreditation for the unit.

-St. Luke's Named to Becker's list of 100 Hospitals & Health Systems with Great Heart Programs
+St. Luke's Named to Becker's list of 100 Great Hospitals in America

 Joint Registry Affiliation Helps St. Luke's Ensure Best Possible Patient Experience